-The spa control system has automatic functions that operate upon start-up and normal operation to protect the system.
+The spa control system has automatic functions that operate upon startup and normal operation to protect the system.
 Upon power up, the readout displays the following information:

-- 1. Control panel displays current software release (e.g. 3.57 or 5.57 depending on spa model), then; - 2.
-Control panel displays "888" and all indicator LEDs are lit, permitting visual inspection of all display segments and indicator lights for proper operation. - After the initial start-up sequence ends, the actual water temperature is displayed.
-If water temperature at this time is less then the factory default temperature setting of
+- 1. Control panel displays current software release (e.g. 3.57). - Control panel displays "888" and all indicator LEDs are lit, permitting visual inspection of all display segments and indicator lights for proper operation. - 3.
+After the initial start-up sequence ends, the actual water temperature is displayed.
+If water temperature at this time is less than the factory default temperature setting of 100°F (38°C) and the spa is set to either of the standard filtration/ heating modes (page 30), the heater will turn on and run until the water temperature rises to the factory setting, then turn off.